-Program personnel collaborate with health and related service professionals to address the individual health needs of children, as applicable. ★ ★ policy indicates willingness to include children with special health needs ongoing) and to make the necessary exceptions and accommodations. $\bigstar$ Evidenc e: Progran criteria n policy on including children with special health needs that demonstrates the above. ★★★ e . onnel consult and collaborate with health care and related service professionals en's special health care needs, as applicable. ★ Evidenc e: 0 n policy on consultation and collaboration with other professionals to meet a special health care needs. of a cor from a r d with special health needs participates in the program, provide documentation nsultation with health care or related service personnel (for example, a letter related service provider, treatment notes, nursing care plan, or copy of a child's ith child's name removed.
-None ★ ★
+Standard HS5 Program personnel collaborate with health and related service professionals to address the individual health needs of children, as applicable.

+The program's policy indicates willingness to include children with special health needs (temporary or ongoing) and to make the necessary exceptions and accommodations.

+Program policy on including children with special health needs that demonstrates the criteria above.

+Program personnel consult and collaborate with health care and related service professionals to meet children's special health care needs, as applicable.

+Program policy on consultation and collaboration with other professionals to meet a child's special health care needs.

+If a child with special health needs participates in the program, provide documentation of a consultation with health care or related service personnel (for example, a letter from a related service provider, treatment notes, nursing care plan, or copy of a child's IFSP), with child's name removed.

-Standards Page - Health and Safety (HS) St ndard HS6 Program uses screen time appropriately.
+Standard HS6 Program uses screen time appropriately.
 Screen time includes all electronic media, such as television, video/DVD, electronic games, computers, tablets, smart phones, or any other screened electronic devices.
 This does not include augmentative communication or other electronic devices that are used by children with disabilities as part of their educational program.

-Appropriate screen time use includes: parents are informed if electronic media are used in the program screen content is appropriate for ages of children, nonviolent, and culturally sensitive at least one alternative activity is available while electronic media is used program's use of screen viewing encourages active child involvement electronic media is not on during non-viewing time and is not allowed during meals or snack time no screen time for children younger than two years of age adults do not use electronic media for personal use during the care day Evidence: Program policy on screen time that demonstrates the criteria above. lone ppropriate screen time use includes: program uses screen time intentionally screen time is related to instructional goals (i.e., supports and extends children's current interests and experiences, content is discussed with children, etc.) screen media is free of advertisement and brand placement screen time is limited to no more than one hour per day Evidence: Program policy on screen time that demonstrates the criteria above.
+Appropriate screen time use includes:

+- parents are informed if electronic media are used in the program - screen content is appropriate for ages of children, nonviolent, and culturally - at least one alternative activity is available while electronic media is used - program's use of screen viewing encourages active child involvement - electronic media is not on during non-viewing time and is not allowed during meals or snack time - no screen time for children younger than two years of age - adults do not use electronic media for personal use during the care day

+Program policy on screen time that demonstrates the criteria above.

+Appropriate screen time use includes:

+- program uses screen time intentionally - screen time is related to instructional goals (i.e., supports and extends children's current interests and experiences, content is discussed with children, etc.) - screen media is free of advertisement and brand placement - screen time is limited to no more than one hour per day

+Program policy on screen time that demonstrates the criteria above.

-Written description of how the program uses screen time in an intentional manner related to instructional goals.
+Written description of how the program uses screen time in an intentional manner related to instructional aoals.